fygar256/general-assembler-axx/README.md

 (2) LD A,d
 ```

-Pattern files are evaluated from top to bottom, so the one placed earlier takes precedence.
-Special patterns are placed first, and general patterns are placed after.
+Pattern files are evaluated from top to bottom, so the first one takes precedence.
+Put special patterns first, and general patterns last.
 #### double brackets

-Optional mnemonics and operands can be enclosed in double brackets.
+Optional items in mnemonic and operands can be enclosed in double brackets.
 Here is the `inc (ix)` instruction for z80.

 ```
 INC (IX[[+d]]) 0xdd,0x34,d
 ```

-In this case, the initial value of the lowercase variables is 0, so if you specify `inc (ix+0x12)` and do not omit it, `0xdd,0x34,0x12` will be output, and if you specify `inc (ix)` and omit it, `0xdd,0x34,0x00` will be output.
+In this case, the initial value of the lowercase variable is 0, so `inc (ix+0x12)` is output as `0xdd,0x34,0x12` if not omitted, and `inc (ix)` is output as `0xdd,0x34,0x00` if omitted.

 #### label